subsquid/docs/docs/basics/squid-structure.md

 - `Makefile` -- (optional) Script definitions for `Make`.
 Ignored by Aquarium.
 - `tsconfig.json`, `package-lock.json`, `package.json` -- **(Required)** The `npm` and `tsc` configs.
 - `archive` -- An (optional) folder for running a local Archive.
 Ignored by Aquarium.

-Further, the following scripts must be defined in `package.json`:
-- `db:migrate` to run the database migrations.
-This script is run in a separate init container when the squid is deployed to the Aquarium.
-- `squid-etl:start` to start the processor
-- `squid-node:start` to start the [API server](/develop-a-squid/graphql-api)

 The templates also defines the following auxiliary scripts (optional):
 - `build` to build the squid